nneyen/DevOps_Projects/P1: Multi-Tier Web App Stack (Local)/README.md

 ![App Validation](images/db_validation.png)
 - Click on RabbitMQ to validate it
 ![RBMQ Validation](images/rbmq_validation.png)
-- Click on users to validate data coming in from cache
+- Click on all users to validate data coming in from cache
 ![DB Validation](images/validate-cache.png)

 At this point, I think we have completed the project.
 You can go ahead and destroy all your beautiful work